Development Advice & Pre-Lodgement Meeting Services

 Initial/general development advice will be provided via a phone call with the Duty Planner or email advice and will be responded to in 2-5 business days.

-To log an enquiry please access online services – here you can log details of your enquiry.
+To log an enquiry please access online services "Customer Service Enquiries" Development and Planning and log details of your enquiry.

 Note: Complex queries or queries seeking specific, technical information may not be appropriate as a general development enquiry.
 The reviewing Duty Planner will determine if your query is general in nature or specific written advice or if a formal pre-lodgement meeting is required.